 Nurses are not required in adult care homes, although some adult care homes have nurses and certified nursing assistants on staff.
 Aides provide assistance with the activities of daily living such as bathing, dressing, grooming and feeding.
 Adult care homes are different from nursing homes in the level of care they provide and the qualifications of staff.

 The NC Division of Health Service Regulation is responsible for licensing these adult care homes.
-Human Services is responsible for providing an adult home specialist (AHS) to monitor the adult care homes to assure services are provided to the residents as set forth by NC State standards.
+Human Services is responsible for providing an adult home specialist to monitor adult care homes, assuring services are provided to the residents as set forth by NC State standards.

-The Adult Protection, Guardianship, and Monitoring Unit (APGM) provides adult home specialists (AHS), whose primary purpose is to monitor, investigate complaints, and provide assistance to adult care homes.
+The adult protection, guardianship and monitoring unit provides adult home specialists, whose primary purpose is to monitor, investigate complaints and provide assistance to adult care homes.

-If there are any problems identified during the routine monitoring of the facility, the AHS is responsible to assure that the problem is corrected.
+If there are any problems identified during the routine monitoring of the facility, the adult home specialist is responsible to assure that the problem is corrected.

 Adult Day Care/Health Certification and Monitoring

-Human services is responsible for all activities at the local level concerning program certification.
+Human Services is responsible for all program certification activities at the local level.
 Such activities include certification reviews and monitoring of the day care/health program to ensure that standards are met on an ongoing basis.
-Human Services' responsibilities include designating a social worker to be the Adult Day Care Coordinator responsible for consultation to service providers and all activities at the local level concerning certification, recertification reviews and supervision of the day care/health program to insure standards are being met on an ongoing basis per 10A NCAC 06P.0402.
+The responsibilities of Human Services include designating a social worker to be the adult day care coordinator responsible for consultation to service providers and all activities at the local level concerning certification, recertification reviews and supervision of the day care/health program to insure standards are being met on an ongoing basis per 10A NCAC 06P.0402.

-The individual or someone acting on the individual's behalf can call the Adult Services line at 704-920-1400 to request assistance.
+Contact the Adult and Aging services line at 704-920-1400 for questions about adult care home monitoring.
 Requests for assistance can also be made in person.